dieuwkehupkes/dieuwkehupkes.github.io/research/index.md

 ## Current

 Currently I am investigating how recurrent neural networks can process hierarchical compositionality.
-In [this paper](nips2016.pdf), some preliminary findings for this project are described, as well as an extensive account of how a task involving hierarchical compositionality can be implemented in a recursive neural network (work of my colleague Sara Veldhoen).
+In [<font color="brown">this paper</font>](nips2016.pdf), some preliminary findings for this project are described, as well as an extensive account of how a task involving hierarchical compositionality can be implemented in a recursive neural network (work of my colleague Sara Veldhoen).
 The source code of this project is not publically available yet, but will be available at [https://github.com/dieuwkehupkes/processing_arithmetics](https://github.com/dieuwkehupkes/processing_arithmetics).

 ## POStagging of historical Dutch